jhpyle/docassemble/_docs/packages.md

 The package is known as `docassemble.baseball` within [Python] code, but the name `docassemble-baseball`, replacing the dot with a hyphen, is used in other contexts, such as when referring to a package published on the [PyPI] site, or a folder on your system that contains the source code of the package.

 There are a lot of subdirectories (this is the nature of [namespace packages]).
 There are reasons for all of these subdirectories.

 1. The top-level directory, `docassemble-baseball`, is important because a complete [Python] package should be all in one directory.
+If you are publishing a package on [GitHub], this directory should be the root of the repository; `docassemble-baseball/.git` will contain the [git]-related information for the package.
 2. Within that, the `docassemble` directory is necessary so that the package is a subpackage of `docassemble`.
 3. Within that, the `baseball` directory is necessary